 I was 20 years old and failing out of my first college when I decided I simply had nothing else to give.
 I had loved and lost, been burned, hurt, and hurt others.
 I had had thoughts of self-harm and certainly participated in the downward spiral of self-sabotage.
 I had sought the power I had felt from childhood through so much, it was time to take another look at Christianity, but not the Christianity of the masses.
 I needed to make my own determination whether the God of Christ was the being I had known.
 So I started to read the bible again, starting, of course, at the beginning.

-Genesis is an interesting place to being your journey into Christianity because as I have described in my blog, it is not entirely reasonable or coherent.
+Genesis is an interesting place to begin your journey into Christianity because as I have described in my blog, it is not entirely reasonable or coherent.
 I had a friend who wanted me to come to them with my thoughts, which I did.
 They didn’t have answers, but they were fascinated to hear my thoughts.
 I eventually came to the story of Moses in Exodus, and I found myself incensed that pharaohs magicians could do all that Moses could do up to a certain point.
 Oh, a staff to a snake!?
 Psh, I do that in my sleep.
 What’s that?
 Water to blood, yeah okay, what else ya got!?
 After everything I had been through, seeking such power, even the enemies of God were able to perform the miracles being presented to prove the power of the Hebrew God!?
 What was I missing?
 (This is before I came to the above conclusion about spiritual authority.)

 I feel like this next part is going to sound very strange coming from such a liberal mind, but what really tipped me over the edge was the Left Behind series.
 Not because their fundamentalist literalist view of revelation was compelling, nor because I was scared to faith through a fear of hell or tribulation, but rather the realization that God gives those who believe in Him power, just as those deities I had been seeking do.
 If I had to ask myself, I had always believed in the God of Jesus, and if that God could bestow power as well as any of the others, wouldn’t it simply make sense to believe in Him again?